Home LM is ? Quotes Studying Workshops Teachers Articles Store Training Payments Search Sitemap

 Here are some examples of where the LearningMethods work is being or has been taught and presented by various teachers:

-The LearningMethods work is being integrated into the 3-year certification course in Contemporary Circus at the University College of Dance (Danshögskolan) in Stockholm.
+The LearningMethods work has been taught as part of the 3-year certification course in Contemporary Circus at the University College of Dance (Danshögskolan) in Stockholm.
 This professional training is allied with the famous Cirkus Cirkör.

 Taught in the Voice Area of the Music Department of the University of Wisconsin (Milwaukee) for college-level singing teachers and choral conducting teachers and professional singers and conductors